-Registration can be performed either at the Admissions & Registration Office or online by logging into MyGCC via the college's website, www.guamcc.edu.
-Nevertheless, all students are encouraged to seek academic advisement prior to registration in order to discuss course prerequisites, program requirements, or educational goals.
-Moreover, students in certain programs are required to meet with their academic advisors to obtain approval for their schedule before they register.
+Registration can be performed either at the Admissions & Registration Office (Student Services and Administration Bldg.) or online by logging onto MyGCC via the College's website, www.guamcc.edu.
+All students are encouraged to seek academic advisement prior to registration in order to discuss course prerequisites, program requirements, or educational goals.
+Students in certain programs are required to meet with their academic advisors to obtain approval of their schedule before they register.
 These students include those declared in the Adult High School Diploma Program, Associate of Arts in Culinary Arts, Certificate in Practical Nursing, and the Criminal Justice Academy.

 All international students must clear with Admissions & Registration and obtain schedule approval from their academic advisor prior to registering.
-In addition, all students must clear outstanding financial obligations with the college at the Cashier's Office, and have immunization updated pursuant to Guam public law, P.L.
+In addition, all students must clear outstanding financial obligations with the College at the Cashier's Office, and have immunization updated pursuant to Guam public law, P.L.
 22-130.
 Updated health records must be submitted to the GCC Health Services Center at least once each year.